 - 2006 Mazda B-Series trucks

 NHTSA warns that these vehicles can and should receive immediate repairs.
-The agency also warns that these vehicles should not be driven until the inflators receive replacement parts and repairs.
+In addition, the agency recommends that vehicles should not be driven unless you are driving to the dealer have them repaired.

 Vehicle makes and models included in the Takata airbag recall: